 Can I do a better job for my clients than when I was just starting out?

-Can I do a better job as a South Jersey divorce and family law attorney than if I tried to be involved in all sorts of matters.
+Can I do a better job as a South Jersey family law attorney than if I tried to be involved in all sorts of matters.

-Here is a list of the types of cases a New Jersey Divorce and Family lawyer has to pay attention to:
+Here is a list of the types of cases a New Jersey Family lawyer has to pay attention to:

 - Separation Agreements: You have reached a point in which you need to establish a separate home from your spouse, but you’re not yet ready to terminate the marriage.
 The separation agreement deals with child custody and visitation rights; child and spousal support arrangements; assets and living arrangements.